Rachel Summers: Askani

-Rachel remained with Excalibur until an incident caused Captain Britain to be lost in the timestream.
-She exchanged places with the time-lost Captain Britain and emerged two thousand years in the future, in a world conquered by Apocalypse and crushed under his iron fist.
-She gathered together a group of rebels and founded the Askani.
-She trained one of her followers to travel back in time and bring her "brother" Nathan forward in time when he was infected with a techno-organic virus.
-The Askani cloned Nathan in case he was not able to survive the virus.
-Apocalypse's followers attacked the Askani and took the clone (who would later become the supervillain Stryfe), leaving Rachel critically injured.
-Hooked up to life support, she drew the minds of Scott and Jean into the future, as "Slym" and "Redd", to raise Nathan and tutor him in the use of his powers.
-Rachel finally died ten years later and sent Scott and Jean back to their original bodies seconds after they had left.
+Rachel remains with Excalibur until an incident causes Captain Britain to be lost in the timestream.
+She exchanges places with the time-lost Captain Britain and emerges two thousand years in the future, in a world conquered by Apocalypse.
+She gathers together a group of rebels and founded the Askani.
+She trains one of her followers to travel back in time and bring her "brother" Nathan forward in time when he was infected with a techno-organic virus.
+The Askani clone Nathan in case he did not survive the virus.
+Apocalypse's followers attacks the Askani and take the clone (who would later become Stryfe), leaving Rachel critically injured.
+Hooked up to life support, she draws the minds of Scott and Jean into the future to raise Nathan and tutor him in the use of his powers.
+Rachel finally dies ten years later and sends Scott and Jean back to their original bodies seconds after they had left.
+After Nathan defeats Apocalypse, he retrieves Rachel, who had survived and been flung even farther into the future.

-After Nathan, now known as Cable, had finally defeated Apocalypse, he went into the timeline to retrieve Rachel.
-There, he discovered a Rachel sans Phoenix Force.
-With the premature death of Apocalypse, the Askani timeline had been diverged from the mainstream Marvel Universe, Earth-616.
-As a result, she had been flung into the far future, yet subjectively a short time after she had been lost in the timestream, as the slave of a creature called "Gaunt", who had used her to lead Cable there for a "battle of the ages".
-Cable defeated Gaunt in the battle and Rachel, now free, was able to use her residual Phoenix Force to return them both to the present.
-She then decided to take a break from superheroics and enrolled in college after she made Cable promise he would not tell anyone she was back.
-Despite her efforts to live a normal life, however, she was kidnapped by the telepath Elias Bogan and subsequently rescued by the X-Men.